hausteinerik/erikhomepage/content/authors/steinhardt/_index.md

 ---

 Max F. Steinhardt is Professor at the John F. Kennedy Institute for North American Studies and the FU Berlin.
-His research centers around the impacts of migration on economic outcomes.
+His research interests are in labor economics, political economy, economics of migration, and U.S. economic policy.